ReallyBasicName/Artwork-for-Scrapped-Factions/README.md

-# This is for a Chinese facion I made.
+# This is for a Chinese faction I made.